-Chicago Gay Bars and Lounges
+Chicago Gay Bars

 Sidetrack – showtunes and adult slushies, what’s not to like?
 This spacious video bar has numerous bar areas and spots to chat and mingle.
 Themed nights often feature drag shows and music videos on the enormous screens.
 You’ll find a diverse crowd here and the rooftop bar and patio is a must-see in the summer.

 Elixir – with locations in both Boystown and Andersonville, this fancy cocktail bar will fit the bill when you’re craving something more sophisticated than a vodka soda.
 Enjoy carefully crafter drinks like a signature martini and weekly specials at this trendy cocktail bar.